Kentucky Derby Festival Betting Offers 2022

 - The largest margin of victory in the Kentucky Derby is eight lengths, which was achieved four times between 1914 and 1946

-- Ben A. Jones and Bob Baffert are the most successful trainers with six victories each
+- Bob Baffert is the most successful trainers with seven victories, Ben A. Jones has six

 - The most successful owner in the race’s history is Calumet Farm, with eight winners